First Visit FAQ

 What should I bring?

-If you have a yoga mat and props of your own, feel free to bring them.
-We do have mats and props available for your use.
+If you have a yoga mat and props of your own, we encourage you to bring them.
+We do have mats and props available for your use, but due to the Covid19 guidelines, these will be limited.
 You may want to bring a bottle of water (there are some for sale as well) and a small towel if you tend to sweat easily.
-For your convenience we have storage for keys and bags; if you bring your cell phone inside please remember to silence it.
+For your convenience we have storage for keys and small bags; if you bring your cell phone inside please remember to silence it.

 What are your class sizes like?

-It of course depends upon the class, and certain times of year (such as the beginning) are higher-volume than others.
-The maximum capacity of our space is about 18 people.
+It of course depends upon the class, and certain times of year (such as the winter months) are higher-volume than others.
+The maximum capacity of our space is about 15 people usually, however due to Covid19 guidelines, this number has been reduced to 11 maximum.
 Classes can be pretty full or pretty light but generally they are somewhere in between.
 When in doubt, registering online ahead of time is a great way to ensure you have a space in class.
 During high-volume times of year, pre-registration can be essential -- if a class reaches capacity unregistered students will be required to wait on stand-by until all registered students have arrived.
-Download the FREE MindBody Connect app on your smartphone to reserve your space with just a few taps!
+Download the FREE MindBody Connect app on your smartphone to reserve your space for each class with just a few taps!

 Do you offer free trial classes?

 It takes some exploration to discern whether yoga (in general) or a particular class is right for you.
 We would rather give you the opportunity to attend lots of classes at a deeply discounted rate rather than just one for free.
-We offer a New Student Special for $50 which entitles you to attend as many regularly scheduled classes as you'd like in a month.
-If you are still unsure about purchasing the special you may pay the drop-in price of $15 and if you love your experience, tell us within five days and we'll gladly upgrade you to the New Student Special.
+We offer a New Student Special for $30 and Second Chance Special for $50 which entitles you to attend as many regularly scheduled classes as you'd like in a month.
+If you are still unsure about purchasing a special you may pay the drop-in price of $15 and if you love your experience, tell us within five days and we'll gladly upgrade you by just paying the difference.
 Have a friend who is a member or has a class package?
-Ask them about their bring-a-friend perks!
+Ask them about their "bring-a-friend" perks!

 I'm not flexible, can I do yoga?